hbui/cs212-setup/Configuration.md

-## Step 3: Check to see if your Github account is actually connected
+## Step 3: Check to see if your Github account is connected
 From the main Menu, go to Projects and select Get from VCS (Version Control System)

 ![image](https://github.com/user-attachments/assets/7585f92f-bbf7-4cff-9d15-5f484f8d0b85)